-Fortune Analysis: The Tech Superstars Never Went Through Cash Like Today's Big Burners
+The Tech Superstars Never Went Through Cash Like Today's Big Burners

 AMAZON

 Of all the Fab Four, Amazon posted the largest cash shortfalls in its early years.
 Examining years following its launch in 1994, the numbers are almost quaint.
-The new venture had negative FCF of $339,000 from 1994 to 1996, a period where total sales were less than $300 million.
+The new venture had negative FCF of $10.6 million from 1994 to 1997, a period where total sales were $164 million.
 The only major underwater span in its history came from 1999 to 2001.
-Negative FCF in that three year period totaled $859 million.
+Negative FCF in that three year period totaled $813 million.
 But the mail order house was on an upward trajectory.
-In 2002, it roared into the black, and by 2004, its FCF stood at $476 million.
+In 2002, it roared into the black, and by 2004, its FCF stood at $478 million.
 So by its 11th year, Amazon had earned back the equivalent of the entire deficit, and more.

-Total Amazon burn: $859 million over five years.
+Total Amazon burn: $824 million over seven years.

-Amazingly, Google appears to never have been cash flow negative.
+Amazingly, Google appears to never have been cash significantly cash flow negative.
 The prospectus issued for its IPO in August of 2004 provides cash flow numbers back to 2001.
 That year––Google was founded in September of 1998––the web startup had cash from operations of $31 million, and capex of $10 million, yielding FCF of a positive $10 million, and the surplus accelerated from there, reaching $219 million by 2003.
 The offering statement does disclose that Google had negative net income totaling $21 million in 1999 and 2000.
-But it also shows depreciation, a non-cash charge that’s added back to calculate FCF, that exceeded those GAAP losses, meaning that its cash flow was probably positive every year of its two-decade existence.
+But it also shows depreciation, a non-cash charge that’s added back to calculate FCF, almost equalled those GAAP losses, meaning that its cash flow was at most negative by a tiny amount for a year or two, and has been positive every year since over its two-decade existence.

 Total Google cash burn: Zero

-Note: Editor’s note: An updated version of this story published on June 20.